 Needless to say, text messaging can be a powerful tool for an election campaign.
 After all, 97 % of Americans own a cell-phone, therefore making it a strategic tool to take advantage of.

 How does it work?

-According to the Federal Election Commission, there are specifically designed campaign softwares that are used by volunteers to send text messages to voters.
+According to the Federal Election Commission, there are specifically designed political campaign softwares that are used by volunteers to send text messages to voters.
 The name of the voter and other relevant information is obtained through databases.
 From there, campaigns target their messages to particular voter profiles and urge volunteers to forward the messages to their own personal contacts as well.
 Their messages range from spreading awareness, candidate updates, to calls for donations and urging voters to attend rallies.

-Furthermore, this peer-to-peer texting serves as two-way communication, giving the voter the opportunity to interact with campaign volunteers as well.
+Furthermore, this peer-to-peer (P2P) texting serves as two-way communication, giving the voter the opportunity to interact with campaign volunteers as well.

 Rules and regulations of campaign text messaging

 Although everything about text messaging is governed by regulations, the US places even greater emphasis on security.
 According to the US Telephone Consumer Protection Act (TCPA), volunteers or companies are required to obtain written agreement from individuals before sending them campaign text messages.

 How US presidents encompassed text messaging in their electoral campaigns